tyronyiu/Uni/MGT345/2019-02-04-continued.md

 The goal is to seek additional job-related information and examples of past job-related behaviours.
 Such can be the past occupational experience, academic achievements, interpersonal skills that need to be tested in person or personal qualities that are not clear on paper.
-Information about the comapny, the job and the expectations that the job brings along should be communicated to the applicant.
+Information about the company, the job and the expectations that the job brings along should be communicated to the applicant.

+### Types of Interviews

+#### Unstructured

+Asks probing, open-ended questions.
+The goal is to encourage the applicant to do much of the talking.
+It is often time consuming and can entail potential legal issues.
+Much information that could be interpreted as irrelevant and conclusion misleading, but may be brought up by the candidate, thus a racial or religious statement could end up entailing potential legal issues, given that the interviewer was aware, even if not intended.

+#### Structured

+#### Behavioural

+#### Situational